akhilam512/CuteNotePad/README.md

 A basic Notepad desktop application made using Qt.

 ## Getting Started
-To run CuteNotePad on your system, you will need to install Qt5 which is a cross-platform to make Desktop Applications in C++.
+To run CuteNotePad on your system, you will need to install Qt5.

 ### Prequisites
 - Qt5